Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/prerequisites/common.md

 * An active Azure account
 * A subscription available for deployment into, where you have `Owner` privileges
-* TODO: What do we do with TF State?

 ### DNS Domain Name / Zone resource in Azure